What is the Trinity?

 Modern Denominational Statements on the Trinity

-There are many differences in doctrine between various mainstream Christian denominations, but the doctrine of the Trinity is not one of them.
+There are many differences in doctrine among mainstream Christian denominations, but the doctrine of the Trinity is not one of them:

 The mystery of the Most Holy Trinity is the central mystery of the Christian faith and of Christian life. -- Roman Catholicism